 Fundamentally, counting calories is a misnomer.
-You have to properly understand nutrition, the nutritional content of food along with the metabolic and hormonal response each of those calories produce.
+You have to properly understand nutrition and the nutritional content of food, along with the metabolic and hormonal response each of those calories produce.
 Calories aren’t generic, nor are they equal.

 My statements do not contradict the first law of thermodynamics: